• 简体中文 简体中文 Chinese (Simplified) zh-hans

 V (1) The Company may sign various contracts for different commercial activities and the personnel from legal department reviews the contract content and credit verification in order to prevent any unethical conduct.

-(5) The Company is committed to requesting managerial officers promote the ethical management philosophy in various meetings and daily routines, and also imposes punishments on illegal and unethical conduct according to the reward and punishment system in light of eliminating unethical conduct and to deeply convey the philosophy of ethical management to all employees.
+(5) The company’s internal training for employees includes labor laws, Codes, Standards and related content.
+In 2024, a total of 284 people participated in the training courses, with a total of 568 person-hours.
+In addition, the Company publishes relevant theme articles in weekly report, and promote the ethical management philosophy in various meetings and daily work, and also imposes punishments on illegal and unethical conduct according to the reward and punishment system in light of eliminating unethical conduct and to deeply convey the philosophy of ethical management to all employees.

 No major difference.